 How to Fix “Error 67: Network Name not Found”

 Windows loads the service “WebClient” on demand; however, when the boot phase takes a long time, the service may load after DriveMaker starts up.
 In the Service Manager in Windows, you could simply set the service properties to “Automatic” startup instead of “manual” so that Windows starts “WebClient” immediately when booting.

-Please note that SFTP is currently not supported.
+Please note that SFTP is not yet supported.
 If you need encrypted link support, DriveMaker offers “explicit FTPS” which encrypts FTP over TLS/SSL and is also secure; however, SFTP is a different protocol.

-We do not offer tech support if you are using the freeware edition or if you use FTP servers other than IIS7+ or BackupChain’s embedded FTP server.
+We offer tech support for DriveMaker Plus if you use IIS7+ or BackupChain’s embedded FTP server.